geralt00/tfpcbpggsz/README.md

 ### Prerequisites
 Ensure you have TensorFlow installed on your system as it is the primary dependency for this package.

+Cudatoolkit >= 11.5

+Please check if its work when tensorflow is installed, since some known issue happen see [[Issue report](https://github.com/tensorflow/tensorflow/issues/63362#issuecomment-2016019354)]

 ### Setup
 To install TF-PCGAMMA, clone the repository and install the required dependencies listed in `requirements.yml`: